GenesysCloudBlueprints/ionic-mobile-open-messaging-blueprint/blueprint/index.md

 please see our Genesys Cloud blueprint [FAQ](https://developer.genesys.cloud/blueprints/faq)sheet.
 :::

 This Genesys Cloud Developer Blueprint explains how to develop a simple bidirectional chat feature within a mobile app by using the Genesys Cloud open messaging integration, AWS services, and the Ionic framework.
+Add or extend this chat functionality to an existing mobile app.
+The chat feature enables your contact center agents to communicate directly with your customers.

 ![Open messaging implementation](images/ionic-mobile-open-messaging-blueprint-architecture.png "Open messaging implementation")